 (UChicagoNews included an article by William Harms about this conference.)

-Internationally, processes of urbanization, economic liberalization, and globalization have changed the face of cities and their place in the broader socioeconomic landscape.
+Internationally, processes of urbanization, economic liberalization and globalization have changed the face of cities and their place in the broader socioeconomic landscape.
 Metropolitan areas have seen broad geographic expansion and huge increases in population.
 Rural-to-urban migration and cross-national immigration have led to higher densities of settlement and high levels of population diversity in urban areas.
-Advances in technology and shifts in the modes and distribution of economic production have changed the structure of economic opportunity and reshaped requirements for education and workforce training, as well as traditional household and gender divisions of labor.
+Advances in technology and shifts in the modes and distribution of economic production have changed the structure of economic opportunity, reshaped requirements for education and workforce training as well as traditional household and gender divisions of labor.

-The goal of this seminar is to bring together scholars from a small set of relevant countries to explore knowledge about, policy responses to, and enduring questions regarding these changes and the processes that lie behind them around particular substantive themes.
+The goal of this seminar is to bring together scholars from a small set of relevant countries to explore knowledge about policy responses and enduring questions regarding these changes and the processes that lie behind them around particular substantive themes.

 Wednesday June 27th, 2012

 8:45am Welcome — Robert Chaskin, The University of Chicago and Yuegen Xiong, Peking University

 9:00am Session 1: The Impact of Urbanization and Globalization (Part 1) — CHAIR : Neil Guterman The University of Chicago

 Colleen Grogan, The University of Chicago — The Impact of Globalization: Health Policy and Health Access Disparities in the United States

 Sibin Wang, Peking University — The Development and Challenges of Basic Education in China – Policies of Basic Education During China’s Social Transition